DavidTunnell/html-generation-nodejs-oop-unit-testing-jest/README.md

 * test/ - jest tests
 * index.js - runs the application

-The generated HTML and CSS file use [Bulma](https://bulma.io/) for a CSS styling library, [Bulma Modal Cards Template](https://github.com/BulmaTemplates/bulma-templates/blob/master/templates/modal-cards.html), for additional styling, [FontAwesome](https://fontawesome.com/) for icons, and [Unsplash](https://source.unsplash.com/) for random related images.
+The generated HTML and CSS files use [Bulma](https://bulma.io/) for a CSS styling library, [Bulma Modal Cards Template](https://github.com/BulmaTemplates/bulma-templates/blob/master/templates/modal-cards.html), for additional styling, [FontAwesome](https://fontawesome.com/) for icons, and [Unsplash](https://source.unsplash.com/) for random related images.
 The images would be replaced with images of the employees.

-An example of the output can be seen here:
+An example of the output can be seen here: https://davidtunnell.github.io/html-generation-nodejs-oop-unit-testing-jest/

-# Install
+## Install

 You will need to run `npm install` to get the required node modules that can be seen in package.json.
 You can then run the application via command line while in the root project directory with `node ./index.js`.
 Test can be run by ...

-# Screenshot
+## Screenshot

+---

 # 10 Object-Oriented Programming: Team Profile Generator